mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 ### 8. Platform guards

-Pure iOS-only features (`CameraObjectOutput`, `continuity camera`, `getSupportedVideoCodecs`, etc.) or Android-only features (`CameraExtension`, etc.) should start with a `context.skip('...: iOS only')` / `context.skip('...: Android only')` platform guard.
+Pure iOS-only features (`CameraObjectOutput`, `continuity camera`, `getSupportedVideoCodecs`, etc.) or Android-only features (`CameraExtension`, etc.) should start with a `return context.skip('...: iOS only')` / `return context.skip('...: Android only')` platform guard.
 Do not branch on `Platform.OS` to mask behavioral differences that should be identical across platforms — flag those as bugs.
 If a behavior should be supported on both platforms, write one shared test.
 If that makes CI red on one platform, keep the failure visible until the platform discrepancy is fixed.
 Do not guard features that expose runtime availability checks behind such flags - e.g. `setFocusLocked(...)` can be probed with `device.supportsManualFocus` - even if this natively is always `false` on Android, this allows us to automatically run the test in the future once we add focus locking support to Android too.
 Also do not guard features that are technically possible to implement on the other platform, but not yet implemented due to a TODO behind such feature flags. `setFocusLocked` would be such a case.
 In these situations, it's expected to have the test red on the missing platform until it's implemented - kinda like a task list for the maintainers.